-Like the other plovers that visit Cheyenne Bottoms, the Semipalmated Plover uses habitats that consist of open areas such as gravely, sandy of muddy shorelines as well as wet and dry mudflats and usually in water with depths less than 1 inch.
+Like the other plovers that visit Cheyenne Bottoms, the Semipalmated Plover uses habitats that consist of open areas such as gravely, sandy or muddy shorelines, as well as wet and dry mudflats and usually in water with depths less than one inch.

-This Arctic nester is known to most U.S. birders as a widespread migrant inland and a common winter visitor along southern shores.
-Climate models shows a rapid shift of wintertime areas with suitable climate, with only 27 percent remaining stable.
+This Arctic nester is known to most U.S. birders as a widespread migrant inland and a common winter visitor along the southern shore.
+Climate models show a rapid shift of wintertime areas with suitable climate, with only 27 percent remaining stable.
 The transition from coastal to inland habitats would be dramatic, but perhaps it will be able to colonize increasingly ice-free inland lakes, reservoirs, and river edges.
 Meanwhile, this plover's large, but generally little-known, breeding range is forecast to contract somewhat by century's end, with losses of areas with suitable climate in the southern portions of the species' present range.